 - It is used to treat migraine headaches.

-- If you have any of these health problems: Blood vessel disease, heart disease, high blood pressure, kidney disease, liver disease, or a very bad infection.
+- If your child has any of these health problems: Blood vessel disease, heart disease, high blood pressure, kidney disease, liver disease, or an infection.

 This is not a list of all drugs or health problems that interact with this drug.